torylin/isolated-text-effects/README.md

 # Isolated Causal Effects for Natural Language

-This repository contains code for the experiments in the paper Isolated Causal Effects for Natural Language.
+This repository contains code for the paper Isolated Causal Effects for Natural Language.
 This paper introduces a method for estimating *isolated* causal effects of language-encoded interventions on external outcomes from text and describes metrics for evaluating the quality of effect estimates.

 ## Usage